 Advertising and loyalty programs - you can do both

-We find these arguments a bit odd, as there’s no reason you can’t do both.
+We find these arguments odd, as there’s no reason you can’t do both.
 Advertise to attract new customers.
 And run loyalty programs to keep existing customers.

 You’ll probably spend more on advertising, because there’s more customers to go after.
 But every CRM program we’ve worked on has always paid for itself.
 That’s not to say they work for every business.
-But in the right category, they work well.
-What makes a category right for customer loyalty is usually about context.
+But the context of some categories makes them well-suited to customer loyalty.

 When to focus on customer loyalty

 Business context shapes how you make marketing decisions, and is a mix of :-

 - external factors – customers, category and competitors.